 For the past twelve years, I’ve worked hands-on in the design industry: within an agency environment, at small firms, in higher education.
 I love design and marketing, but particularly website design.
 And I use WordPress CMS to solve most of my client’s problems.
 That’s because it’s really user-friendly, and gives you the power to take control of your own business.
 On some projects I work alone, and on others I have a team of professionals that help with different aspects of programming, design, SEO, and more.
 They are not full-time employees but are all trusted individuals whom I know personally.

 I don’t have actual children but I believe entrepreneurship is a form of giving birth.
-I consider my endeavors my children.
-And I believe that you can love all your babies with the gut-wrenching passion of a new mother (yes. guys can too).
+I consider each new endeavor to be a child of mine.
+And I believe that you can love ALL of your babies with the gut-wrenching passion of a new mother.
+And before you email me about this, yes… I believe guys can love like mammas, too.
 Starting a business is so so scary.
 It’s hard and exhausting, and sometimes you just want to give up… and curl up into a little ball and eat a gallon of icecream in your jammies.
-I’ve spent many nights in my jammies… but many nights followed by having that “ah hah” moment are what make me continue to FIERCELY pursue my multiple passions.
+I’ve spent many nights in my jammies.
+But I’ve also had my share of mornings, waking up with that “ah hah” moment.
+And those mornings are what make me continue to FIERCELY pursue my multiple passions.

 Due to the unique nature of this setup, most of the communication on projects is done via email.
 In the beginning of a project I can set up a scheduled phone call, or meet you in person- if you are in the Scranton, Wilkes-Barre, Northeastern PA area.
 But, typically after that the communication drifts to a more casual e-mail relationship.
 If you are someone who needs to talk on the phone, or meet regularly, I would recommend finding an agency or design firm with more regular business hours that you can call.
 As much as I would LOVE (seriously, love) to work with you, I don’t want to give you the impression that I am available for phone conversations more than I am.